pjhoughton/HomeLab/README.md

 The UniFi Controller serves as the central nervous system for managing and configuring UniFi devices, such as switches, firewalls, Voice over IP phones, and access points.

+For Self hosting i would advise using the install/updater scripts created by: https://glennr.nl/s/unifi-network-controller

 - Home Assistant ( VM using vmdk from Home assistant)

 Home Assistant is free and open-source software used for home automation.
 It serves as an integration platform and smart home hub, allowing users to control smart home devices